 The Corporation's financings are in Canadian dollars.
 Certain of the Corporation's subsidiary Unigold Dominicana, S.R.L.'s activities are incurred in U.S. dollars (USD) and Dominican Pesos (DOP) and are therefore subject to gains or losses due to fluctuations in foreign currency exchange rates.
 The Corporation is therefore subject to foreign exchange risk.
-As at December 31, 2023, the Corporation had foreign cash balances in the Canadian equivalent of \$818,958 (December 31, 2022 - \$239,149) and trade payables of \$239,196 (December 31, 2022 - \$191,163).
-Sensitivity to a plus or minus 5% change in the foreign exchange rate would have resulted in a decrease in the net assets of the Corporation in the amount of \$28,988 at December 31, 2023 (decrease of \$2,399 at December 31, 2022).
-The Corporation does not undertake currency hedging activities to mitigate its foreign currency risk.
+As at March 31, 2024, the Corporation had foreign cash balances in the Canadian equivalent of \$105,732) and trade payables of \$150,234 (December 31, 2023 - foreign cash of \$818,958) and trade payables of \$239,196.
+Sensitivity to a plus or minus 5% change in the foreign exchange rate would have resulted in an increase in the net assets of the Corporation in the amount of \$2,225 on March